Welcome to the Department of Environmental Sciences

 Visitors from NBC Universal joined faculty and students from SEBS and

 the Meteorology Undergraduate Program to celebrate the new weather radar

 on our campus.
 This celebration was featured on WNBC as shown here.

-Students experienced a new 3-credit course taught by Steve Decker.
+Students experienced a 3-credit course taught by Steve Decker.
 The "Severe Weather Field Trip" was featured on Rutgers Focus.
-Steve Decker's storm chasing class allowed student to predict, observe, and analyze storms with the goal to understand the dynamics and thermodynamics that lead to some of the most beautiful yet complex atmospheric circulations on Earth.
+The "storm chasers" could predict, observe, and analyze storms understanding the dynamics and thermodynamics leading to some of the most beautiful yet complex atmospheric circulations on Earth.